preaction/Statocles/site/docs/theme/index.markdown

 # Building a Statocles Theme

-Statocles, like most content management systems, uses templates to render the structured data of a [Statocles Document](../content) into HTML.
+Statocles, like most content management systems, uses templates to render structured data into HTML.
 In Statocles, a collection of templates is called a theme.

 A Statocles theme is a directory in your site.
-Inside this directory, the theme is organized into subdirectories based on which application or which purpose a template serves.
+Inside this directory, the theme is organized into subdirectories based on which application or purpose a template serves.
 A simple Statocles theme could contain these directories:

 * `blog`: Templates for the Blog application